 |Picture by Pixabay|

-'Ferdinand Dierkens', the head architect of the socialists party in Ghent was in charge of the works.
+'Ferdinand Dierkens', the head architect of the socialist party in Ghent was in charge of the works.
 He intended to build a polyvalent complex: party palace, grocery store, cinema, pharmacy, trade union, hospital fund; It would all be accommodated.
 The second building was officially inaugurated in 1902 but it was ultimately used for purely functional and administrative purposes.
-The Bond Moyson (the Socialist health Service) and the Socialist Trade Union (ABVV) got their offices here.
+The Bond Moyson, the Socialist health Service, and the Socialist Trade Union ABVV got their offices here.